 Nate has to work on New Year's Eve this year.
 Kind of a bummer, but with the new baby still so young I doubt we'd be doing anything too wild anyway.
 I've decided to lounge around at home with the boys and maybe a couple of family friends.
 We'll make crafts and do kid-friendly stuff to make it a really memorable year for the little ones!
 First up on the docket?
 DIY party hats.

-Some Boy and Sidekick are obsessed with the Madagascar series.
-When I heard that Netflix was coming out with All Hail King Julien, a show entirely dedicated to the spunky little lemur character, our New Year's Eve theme was set.
-We worked with Netflix to come up with these King Julien-inspired DIY party hats that are absolutely perfect for a jungle-style New Year's celebration.
+Some Boy and Sidekick are obsessed with the idea of New Year's Eve parties.
+DIY party hats that are absolutely perfect for a little kid-style New Year's celebration.
+This easy craft can also be a fun birthday hat and birthday party activity in one!